 Finally, guardians often have to petition the court to use a ward’s fees to pay for their care.
 So, a guardian who needs money for a ward’s nursing home will ask the court to use the ward’s estate for this purpose.
 This leaves a paper trail and can alert the court to any improper use of funds.
 Again, Ms. Grayson had free rein over Ms. Peterson’s financial affairs, which is unlikely under a Pennsylvania guardianship.

-Guardians Are Not Well Paid
+Guardians Are Not Paid Well

-The system is set up so that guardians would find it difficult to steal from wards, especially with a judge looking over their shoulder.
+The system is set up so guardians would find it difficult to steal from wards, especially with a judge looking over their shoulder.
 In my experience, most guardians are caring, compassionate people who keep their ward’s best interests at heart.

 Guardians can receive payment for their services, but the rates are low.
 Here, again, is another area with court oversight.
 To get paid, guardians must ask the court to use the ward’s funds to pay themselves.
 In some cases, Medicaid may pay a small stipend to guardians.
 The amount a court would approve coupled with the stipend would fall well below the amount Grayson was being “paid” by her wards.

-Potential Aftereffects of I Care a Lot on Guardianships
+Potential After-Effects of I Care a Lot on Guardianships

 Because this movie inaccurately depicts how guardianships work, some people might be afraid to report someone who needs help.
 Potential wards could fear an unscrupulous guardian will steal their possessions.
 People who want to serve as guardians might worry about being accused of misusing a ward’s funds.
-But one favorable thing to come from the movie is that people might look for guardianship alternatives.
+But one favorable thing to come from the movie is people might look for guardianship alternatives.